ZackEberhart/ZackEberhart.github.io/_projects/03_plants_tribe.md

  Micro Machine could offer decent value to any early-game build if you purchased in on turn 1 or 2 and kept it around for the next 4 or 5, after which it would just start taking up board space.
 It had no particular synergy with the Mech tribe -- the best one could do would be to attach an annoy-o-module to it to have a very slow-growing divine shield.

 Like **M.M.** **Ancient Baby** offers decent value to all early-game builds (with slightly greater longevity, due to its additional health buff).
 But importantly, it also serves a synergistic role for a decent chunk of the early-mid game as a renewable drain source.
 The only Plant that serves a similar role is the Tier 2 minion **Primary Producer**.
-And while that minion does outclass this one as a drain source, **A.B.**'s versatility makes it a worthwhile inclusion.
+And while that minion does outclass this one as a drain source, A.B.'s versatility makes it a worthwhile inclusion.

 <img src="/images/bg_cards/1_seedpod.png" style="display: block;margin-left: auto; margin-right: auto;"/>
 * **Seedpod**

 This is another minion that is weak in Tier 1, but quickly picks up the slack.
 On its own, it has a weak, but viable body.
 Unlike **Ancient Baby**, this can hold its own against a few T1 minions on the first turn.
-The only benefit you get from playing it is a guaranteed **A.B.** or additional Seedpod in the tavern.
+The only benefit you get from playing it is a guaranteed A.B. or additional Seedpod in the tavern.
 That's not much, but if you want to start committing to the Plant tribe early, this can be a ticket in.
 In T2 and beyond, **Seedpod** can help you find minions to being building your plant engine, and once it's built, it can help you procure the fuel to keep it running.

 Observations: this card's effect is the same as **Frost Elementals**' minus the freeze.
-It's stats are half of frosty's, and it comes in two tiers lower.
+It's stats are half of Frosty's, and it comes in two tiers lower.
 The balance feels appropriate to me -- if anything, it's just a little boring to have another nearly-identical effect to one already in game.
 Luckily, we're getting fresh effects from here on out.

 <br/>